ssmaddux/u2_hw_mongoose_plants/README.md

 }
 ```

-Test delete (DEL) in Insomnia using a URL like this http://localhost:3001/api/plants/5e38921e9c3bd077f50dc9a2
+Test delete (DEL) in ThunderClient using a URL like this http://localhost:3001/api/plants/5e38921e9c3bd077f50dc9a2

 Success!
 We built a full CRUD JSON API in MongoDB, Mongoose, and Express using Express Router!